LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="ValidateRegistrationDataCode-post-">Validate secret code (POST)</h4>
  This API allows you to validate code for a particular dropdown member.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/custom-registration-data/validate-code)

 ```java